microsoft/project-oagents/samples/support-center/README.md

 ## Seed memory for Invoice agent
 For now one single invoice is configured in the Program.cs.
 Provision Azure Document Intelligence and Azure AI Search instances.
-Make sure you have the correct values set in config/appsetting.json.
+If you provisioned all servies through azd up earlier, these services do already exist.
+You have the appsetting.template.json to quickstart.
+Save a copy of appsetting.template.json to a file called appsetting.json and fill in the correct values found in the Azure portal.
 Run seed-invoice-memory project with dotnet run to extract the invoice fields with Document intelligence pre-built invoice model and store the information in AI Search.

 ## Seed memory for QnA agent
 For now the knowledge is based on the example files located in the seed-memory folder.

+Run locally:
 Download and run Qdrant locally ( docker run -p 6333:6333 qdrant/qdrant).
 Make sure you have the correct values set in config/appsetting.json.

+OR run in Azure:
+Provision Qdrant.
+If you provisioned all servies through azd up earlier, the service does already exist and has been deployed to Azure Container Apps.
+You have the appsetting.template.json to quickstart.
+Save a copy of appsetting.template.json to a file called appsetting.json and fill in the correct values found in the Azure portal.

 Run seed-memory project with dotnet run to load the collection vfcon106047 with the data.